Selman Waksman: Streptomycin

-Waksman had been studying the Streptomyces family of organism since his college student days and had, for a time, been studying the organism Streptomyces griseus.
+Waksman had been studying the Streptomyces family of organisms since his college student days and had, for a time, been studying the organism Streptomyces griseus.
 Streptomycin was isolated from S. griseus and found effective against tuberculosis by one of Waksman's graduate students, Albert Schatz.
 These results were later confirmed by Elizabeth Bugie Gregory, whose name was also published on "Streptomycin, a Substance Exhibiting Antibiotic Activity Against Gram-Positive and Gram-Negative Bacteria" with Schatz and Waksman.
-However, Bugie’s name was not on the second key paper in 1944, which was regarding the efficacy of streptomycin against tuberculosis in test tubes, as Schatz claimed Bugie was not involved with the experiment.
+However, Bugie's name was not on the second key paper in 1944, which was regarding the efficacy of streptomycin against tuberculosis in test tubes, as Schatz claimed Bugie was not involved with the experiment.
 Bugie was also not given credit for her work on streptomycin, nor was she listed on the patent proposal, as she signed an affidavit stating that she did not have any contribution in discovering streptomycin.
 This was submitted under an attorney of the Rutgers Research and Endowment Foundation.

 Controversy

 The details and credit for the discovery of streptomycin and its usefulness as an antibiotic were strongly contested by Albert Schatz, leading to litigation in 1950.
-However, it was possible that Waksman did not see Schatz’s contribution as significantly as Schatz saw his contributions.
+However, it was possible that Waksman did not see Schatz's contribution as significantly as Schatz saw his contributions.
 Waksman noted that Schatz was away at the military in 1943, adding that he was only in the lab for three months and only played a small role in discovering streptomycin.
 Waksman and Rutgers settled out of court with Schatz, resulting in financial remuneration and entitlement to "legal and scientific credit as co-discoverer of streptomycin."
 Schatz was awarded $120,000 for patent rights and 3% of royalties.
-The Lancet claimed that "the Nobel committee made a considerable mistake by failing to recognise Schatz's contribution."
+The Lancet claimed that "the Nobel committee made a considerable mistake by failing to recognize Schatz's contribution."

 Systematic experiments to test several strains of antibiotics against several different disease organisms were underway in Waksman's laboratory at the time.
 Their classic approach was to explore a complete matrix with rows consisting of antibiotics and columns consisting of different diseases.
 The bacteria which produced the antibiotic streptomycin were discovered by Schatz in the farmland outside his lab and tested by him.
 Waksman, however, eventually came to claim sole credit for the discovery.

 The controversy of streptomycin between Waksman and Schatz brought to light the challenges of distributing credit for scientific research, discoveries, and patents.
 It prompted schools and universities to become more involved in the patenting process and to have more regulations on how credit is dispersed.
-Schools would also provide clearer lines for each individual’s role in a lab to minimize future litigations against school.
+Schools would also provide clearer lines for each individual's role in a lab to minimize future litigations against the school.